CharlesGodwin/3DPrinting/Adimlab_setup_guide_to_Gantry_Pro.md

 4. **First layer**
 If your first layer does not go down without any 'oops' filament, or any filament sticking to itself, or filament lifting from the bed then you have a good chance of a good print.
 If not, stop and recheck your preparation and levelling. _Nothing can correct a bad first layer_.

-# Being One with the Printer
-I plan text about connecting a computer to the printer, either directly or with OctoPrint.

-# Enhancements

-I have installed one significant enhancement and plan two others.

-## OctoPrint

-This is a computer-based web server for managing your printer.
-[Full information is here.](https://octoprint.org/) It allows management of most printer function using a browser interface from anywhere in your network.
-Many users implement the server on a Raspberry Pi and the organization markets all-in-one turnkey Pi systems for those who chose not to build their own system.
-I have installed a Pi based unit and it has significantly improved my access to the printer.
-The only time I use the printer's LCD screen and controls is when I am levelling the bed.
-I use OctoPrint interface with my slicer to directly download the gcode to the server.
-I can control start and stop and check job status using my browser.
-It also supports a camera interface so you can watch your printer from afar.
-I have no recommendation on which camera to use or how to mount it.

-## Automatic Bed Levelling

-Automatic bed leveling eliminates problems with adjusting for warped beds.
-The software examines multiple points on the bed and calculates the correct distance, in software, to set the height of the nozzle.
-This takes bed levelling out of your hands, so bed preparation gets much simpler/

-At the time of writing this there was no packaged automatic bed leveller available although [Ray Shain](https://everybody3dprints.com/) is developing one and it is expected soon.
-I look forward to its availability as I will install bed leveling as soon as its available.

-## Cabinet or Enclosure

-Many use a cabinet to enclose the entire printer to allow for a warm chamber for printing and noise reduction.
-I have found many designs but not that match my budget.
-The Gantry Pro is a big printer, so some quick solutions will not work.

 # Conclusion